SerkanSipahi/dQuery/README.md

  * Ajax (see [bug #3][3])

 ## What's the gain of this?
 Speed, A lot of speed, in both page loading and execution.
-See the VanillaJS link above for performance graphs.
+See the Benchmarks link above for performance graphs.

 ## List of Supported Functions
 A list of supported functions can be found [here](https://github.com/dQuery/dQuery/issues/12)